LukaNikcevic77/GetThere/README.md

 ###  How to run app !!!

   **Testing the app production build without changing code**
-  # Clone the project from production-build
+  # Clone the project from production-build branch
 ```
 cd <project_name>
 npm install -g http-server